umautobots/LONER/README.md

 # Loner SLAM

-This is Loner SLAM, a neural implicit SLAM algorithm for Camera-LiDAR fusion.
+This is Loner, a LiDAR-only SLAM algorithm based on a neural-implicit scene representation (similar to NeRF).

 ## Running the Code